BenSteg/SensorRealTimeDisplay/README.md

 # serialSensorRTDisplay
-displays on one dynamic line sensor readout for integers &amp; binary.
+Displays on one dynamic line sensor readout for integers &amp; binary.
 Using any serial bus transfer transfer data in the following form from device to computer running this code.

 TITLE_1,sensor_value_1,TITLE_2,sensor_value_2,...,TITLE_n,sensor_value_n,\n